Signature SDEs from an affine and polynomial perspective: Signature SDEs and their signature process

-to be a local martingale for each $\u\in \Ucal$.
-In view of Remark~\ref{rem2new} it could even be convenient to directly assume $M^\u$ to be a true martingale. \end{remark}

 \begin{example} Suppose now that $a_{ij}({\bf x})$ and $b_i({\bf x})$ do not depend on ${\bf x}_I$ for $|I|\geq 3$ and $|I|\geq 2$, respectively.
 Then the restriction of $L$ to $T^N(\R^d)$ satisfies $L(T^N(\R^d))\subseteq T^N(\R^d)$ for each $N\in \N$.
 This implies that the solution of \eqref{eq:linODE} can be written as a finite dimensional matrix exponential.
 Hence, provided enough integrability, the expectation of the corresponding truncated signature $\X^{\leq N}$ can also be computed via a finite dimensional matrix exponential.
+As a special case of this specification we have classical polynomial processes in the sense of \cite{CKT:12} or \cite{FL:16}.
+In this case $a_{ij}$ is additionally supposed to be a quadratic function in the original state variables, i.e. in the signature truncated at level 1.
+This restriction yields additional integrability properties which are very helpful for the application of Theorem~\ref{eq:expectedsig}.
+We refer to Section~4 in \cite{CGMS:23} for a complete analysis of this case.